Bardolph-Automation-Inc/bardolph/docs/installation.rst

   git clone https://github.com/al-fontes-jr/bardolph
   cd bardolph
-  python setup.py bdist
+  python setup.py bdist_wheel
-  pip install --no-index --find-links ./dist bardolph
+  pip install --find-links ./dist bardolph

 Note that the invocation of `setup.py` creates the `dist` directory.
 Within that directory, it creates a `.whl` file containing the new package.
 When